 Big data has been growing since the dawn of information technology.
 Now, the data that we create every other day is equivalent to all the data that we accumulated up to 2003.
 This gigantic amount of data has invaluable insights for not just businesses, but the whole human race itself.
 Big data analysis has been helping the healthcare industry with research for quite some time now.
-What more, big data might even solve the puzzle of cancer in the near future.
+What more, big data might even solve the puzzle of cancer shortly.

 Python is accepted as the most versatile and compatible programming language and is ideal for handling databases and MapReduce-type queries.
-Being an easy to learn language and open source, learning python shouldn’t be much of an obstacle between you and your data science dream.
+Being easy to learn the language and open-source, learning python shouldn’t be much of an obstacle between you and your data science dream.

-Having excellent ‘pseudo code skills’ is also considered by many organisations while hiring a data scientist.
+Having excellent ‘pseudo-code skills’ is also considered by many organizations while hiring a data scientist.
 ‘Pseudo code skills’ is the capability to write how a query or algorithm should work in plain English.
-This problem-solving skill is essential to rise up as a data scientist.
-Data science is an industry where gold standards change at an alarming rate which stresses on the importance of having more skills than what the current scenario asks for.
+This problem-solving skill is essential to rise as a data scientist.
+Data science is an industry where gold standards change at an alarming rate which stresses the importance of having more skills than what the current scenario asks for.

 An inquisitive mind

-Although data science is a fairly old field, new discoveries are made every now and then.
+Although data science is a fairly old field, discoveries are made now and then.
 The drive for finding new ways to solve an old problem is the reason behind this.
-A data scientist should always keep an inquisitive mind to watch out for new and better way to acquire, merge and process data and find tools to derive better insights.
+A data scientist should always keep an inquisitive mind to watch out for a new and better way to acquire, merge, and process data and find tools to derive better insights.
 An ideal data scientist should never stop being curious as the data holds secrets that it would only confess to the curious ones.
-A real data scientist isn’t trying to see how the data proves his biases right, but instead looking for the truths hidden deep inside it.
+A real data scientist isn’t trying to see how the data proves his biases right but instead looking for the truths hidden deep inside it.

 With data, things can become quite difficult at times, and only curiosity can drive you towards the results.
 This is why curiosity is one of the most essential qualities of a data scientist.

-We often categorise people into left-brained and right-brained.
-Hard sciences like big data is seldom associated with creativity and that’s a big mistake.
+We often categorize people into left-brained and right-brained.
+Hard sciences like big data are seldom associated with creativity and that’s a big mistake.
 Data scientists fall somewhere between the two categories and need a streak of creativity to find newer approaches and ways to handle the data.
-Statistics and databases are not what data science is all about, it’s the storytelling that makes the final output of the analytics useful to the decision makers.
+Statistics and databases are not what data science is all about, it’s the storytelling that makes the final output of the analytics useful to the decision-makers.